 Using the Appropriate Systems for Meter Data Management, and Performance Data Submittal

-Scheduling Coordinators must submit Demand Response Energy Measurement (DREM) into the Market Results Interface-Settlements system (MRI-S).
-These submissions will be considered Settlement Quality Meter Data (SQMD).
+Scheduling Coordinators must submit Demand Response Energy Measurement (DREM), and monitoring data (as applicable) into the Market Results Interface-Settlements system (MRI-S).
+DREM submissions will be considered Settlement Quality Meter Data (SQMD).
 DREM represents performance of the resources in response to a schedule or dispatch and will be used for the market settlement calculation.
 Additionally, Proxy Demand Response Resources providing Ancillary Services must submit Load Meter Data into the MRI-S for the interval preceding, during, and following the Trading Interval(s) in which they were awarded Ancillary Services.
 The data requirements for submittal into MRI-S for each Baseline/Performance Evaluation Methodology are listed in Appendix B.

 For more information regarding Meter Data management and timelines, please refer to the Business Practice Manual (BPM) for Metering section 12.7.